dumcatt/TickerHookSerial/README.md

 # TickerHookSerial
 Hook dll for capturing ticker text from IIDX.
-Sends data via serial.
+Sends data via serial to a COM port.

 This is a fork of [TickerHook](https://github.com/Radioo/TickerHook).